 - 1/2 cup All Purpose Flour

-In a large mixing bowl or bowl of a stand mixer add oil, flour, and shortening.
+In a large mixing bowl or bowl of a stand mixer add shortening, beat on high for 5 minutes.

 Apply a liberal coat to baking pans using a pastry brush whenever instructions call for greasing and flouring the pan.